What clean coal is:

 The biggest challenge of clean coal aside from the cost to convert our power plants, is that there is so much unknown about long term storage of CO2.
 Can we make tanks that don’t leak?
 Will storing it below ground have negative impacts on structural integrity of the ground?
 What happens if there is an earthquake?
 However, clean coal is an opportunity for America to lead the world in green tech.
 Many developing countries – notably China and India – use coal power.
 If we worked with them towards clean coal, there would be a huge impact on carbon emissions.
 Whew.
 I know this is a complicated one.
 You’re a champ if you made it through.
 Goes to show, solving our energy needs is not going to be easy. *Alternatively, the coal can be gasified.
 Burning gas is much more efficient than burning straight coal, but the process of gasifying coal is complicated, expensive, and currently only being accomplished in small scale amounts.

+… For an introduction on sources of electricity, look here.
+For an explanation of how we make electricity, look here.
 Oh, hey, Building Earth has a facebook page now.
 Keep up to date on posts and other interesting green news by liking us!